UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 **SEEM_v0:** Supporting Single Interactive object training and inference <br>
 **SEEM_v1:** Supporting Multiple Interactive objects training and inference

-:fire: **Related projects:**

-* [FocalNet](https://github.com/microsoft/FocalNet) and [DaViT](https://github.com/dingmyu/davit) : We used FocalNet and DaViT as the vision backbones.
-* [UniCL](https://github.com/microsoft/UniCL) : We used unified contrastive learning technique for learning image-text representations.
-* [X-Decoder](https://github.com/microsoft/X-Decoder) : We built SEEM based on X-Decoder which is a generalist decoder that can do multiple tasks with one model only.

-:fire: **Other projects you may find interesting:**
-* [Semantic-SAM](https://github.com/UX-Decoder/Semantic-SAM), a universal image segmentation model to enable segment and recognize anything at any desired granularity
-* [OpenSeed](https://github.com/IDEA-Research/OpenSeeD) : Strong open-set segmentation methods.
-* [Grounding SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) : Combining Grounding DINO and Segment Anything; [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO): A strong open-set detection model.
-* [X-GPT](https://github.com/microsoft/X-Decoder/tree/xgpt) : Conversational Visual Agent supported by X-Decoder.
-* [LLaVA](https://github.com/haotian-liu/LLaVA) : Large Language and Vision Assistant.

 ## :rocket: Updates
 * **[2023.07.27]** :roller_coaster: We are excited to release our [X-Decoder](https://github.com/microsoft/X-Decoder) training code!
 We will release its descendant SEEM training code very soon!